AntonioFeijaoUK/www-antoniofeijao-com/docs/posts/2020/2020-09-11-how-to-reinstall-macos-with-external-bootable-disk.md

 ---

 Always have a backup of your data.
-Use at your own responsability and happy learnings,
+Use at your own responsibility and happy learning,

 ---